 The latest Dev Survey shows that Kotlin is within the most popular techs.
 (Source: StackOverflow Dev Survey).
-8% of pro developers choose this language.
-Java is not on this list, despite high interest on Google Trends.
+9.09% of pro developers choose this language.
+Java is chosen by 34.51%.

-But Java is on the list of the most loved technologies.
-44.1% of devs adore it.
-Kotlin is on this list, above Java.
-62.9% of devs love Kotlin.
 Kotlin brings more money to the devs than Java.
-Kotlin brings $55K per year, while Java brings $50K.
+Kotlin brings $55K per year, while Java brings $51K.
 (Source: StackOverflow Dev Survey).

 You don’t need a developer in your office to make a cool product.
-So we take global rankings data for this part of an article.
+So we take global rankings data for this part of the article.

-Kotlin vs. Java: Which One Is Easy To Learn?
+Kotlin vs. Java: Which One Is Easier To Learn?

 Java is a little easier to learn than Kotlin.
 You need to write more code in Java than in Kotlin to resolve the task.
-But Java exists longer, so you will easier find tutorials.
+But Java exists longer, so you will find tutorials easier.
 It’s easy to find proper docs and ready-made solutions on Java.